kevinbchen/nes-emu/README.md

 To load a rom, simply drag-and-drop the file into the window.

-The controls are currently hardcoded:
+The controls can be remapped, but the defaults are:

 | Keyboard    | NES Button  |
 | ----------- | ----------- |